raymak/page-reload/README.md

 NOTE: in private browsing mode no data is collected

 The collected data is transferred through Shield [Telemetry](https://wiki.mozilla.org/Telemetry) pings to Mozilla along with the usual [environment ping](http://gecko.readthedocs.io/en/latest/toolkit/components/telemetry/telemetry/data/environment.html) data from Telemetry.

+The schema for messages sent to Telemetry can be found [here](https://github.com/raymak/page-reload/blob/master/schemas/schema.json).